 Therefore, the festivals of Pesach and of Sukkot will continue to be observed in the messianic kingdom.
 The festival of Pesach is celebrated in remembrance of the once-in-eternity atoning death of the Messiah, who is our Korban Pesach forever.
-The continuation of the observance of Sukkot is a fulfillment of the restoration promise of Adonai to return to earth and “tabernacle” with Israel and to “bring in” (hachnasat orchim) all of the Gentile nations and peoples of the world into the Commonwealth of Israel (Zechariah 8:3; Ezekiel 37:26-27; Isaiah: 24:23):
+The continuation of the observance of Sukkot is a fulfillment of the restoration promise of Adonai our God to return to earth and “tabernacle” with us (Israel) and to “bring in” (hachnasat orchim) all of the Gentile nations and peoples of the world into the Commonwealth of Israel (1, 2, 3).

-“Then he led me to the gate, the gate facing toward the east; and behold, the glory of Elohei Israel (the Al-mighty One of Israel) was coming from the way of the east.
+“Then he led me to the gate, the gate facing toward the east; and behold, the glory of Elohei Ysra’el (My God of Israel) was coming from the way of the east.
 And His voice was like the sound of many waters; and the earth shone with His glory.
 And it was like the appearance of the vision which I saw, like the vision which I saw when He came to destroy the city.
 And the visions were like the vision which I saw by the river Chebar; and I fell on my face.
-And the glory of Adonai came into the house by the way of the gate facing toward the east.
-And the Spirit lifted me up and brought me into the inner court; and behold, the glory of Adonai filled the house.
+And the glory of HaShem came into the house by the way of the gate facing toward the east.
+And the Spirit lifted me up and brought me into the inner court; and behold, the glory of HaShem filled the house.
 Then I heard one speaking to me from the house, while a man was standing beside me.
 He said to me:

 “Ben Ha’adam, this is the place of My throne and the place of the soles of My feet, where I will dwell among the sons of Israel forever.”